-Note that the names of our hypotheses can be chosen arbitrarily, but in order to avoid confusion later, we stick to names always starting with a capital H (for hypothesis).
-Note that no two hypotheses may share a name.2
+Note that the names of our hypotheses can be chosen arbitrarily, but in order to avoid confusion later, we try to stick to names always starting with a capital H (for hypothesis).
+While this script tends to just number the hypotheses, you can sometimes pick more descriptive names.
+For example, induction hypotheses (introduced in Chapter 5) are named IH, and otherwise you might name hypotheses based on their origin.
+For example, if you have several hypotheses all describing a person named Anna, you might call these hypotheses HAnna1 to HAnna3.
+Note that no two hypotheses may share a name.3